jeremiahbaclig/Twitter-Bot/README.md

   * The last x Pokemon spotted
   * Friend code of poster
 - [ ] Run on server instead of local machine for 24/7 access.
+- [ ] Store tweet ID's in DB to exclude tweets when re-running.

 Twitter API:
 https://developer.twitter.com/en/docs